Diocesan Churches Trust

 Enabling church buildings to be used for occasional services but their legal responsibility to be held by the Trust.

 No diocese has a greater concentration of medieval churches than Norwich.
 And some more recent ones too.
 Six hundred and fifty-three churches for a population of around 900,000 is generous provision by anyone’s standards.
 Each church building has a story to tell.
 They have served their communities in a variety of ways.
 They are often a blessing but they are also a big responsibility, and in some places a burden too.

 Even where that burden is keenly felt, a church building is still a silent witness to God’s presence in a world where He is often forgotten.
 We sometimes think the burden has become too much but it would be presumptuous to assume our generation must be the one to remove the possibility of a church building being used for prayer and worship by generations yet to come.
 That’s not to recognise particular challenges, especially in some of our most rural communities, where the present model of organisation and maintenance of a church building has proved inadequate.
 The population of some of our parishes is now very tiny and there is no longer a functioning parochial church council, churchwardens or church officers.
-Therefore we are launching a Diocesan Churches Trust which will enable a limited number of church buildings to be leased to it and which will hold them on behalf of their local community.
+Therefore we have launched the Diocesan Churches Trust which will enable a limited number of church buildings to be leased to it and which will hold them on behalf of their local community.
 In practical terms this will mean that the church is still available for occasional services and will continue to have a basic level of insurance and maintenance.
 This will enable such a church to come back into regular use in a way which would be almost impossible if the building was formally closed and declared redundant.